symfony/symfony-docs/cookbook/form/dynamic_form_generation.rst

             // During form creation setData() is called with null as an argument
             // by the FormBuilder constructor.
 We're only concerned with when
-            // setData is called with an actual Entity object in it (whether new,
+            // setData is called with an actual Entity object in it (whether new
-            // or fetched with DRemoving octrine).
+            // or fetched with Doctrine).
 This if statement lets us skip right
             // over the null condition.
             if (null === $data) {
                 return;